-FIS established the Marc Hodler Foundation (MHF) in the year 1998, which has its domicile in Oberhofen (SUI) with the objective of promoting ski sport globally.
-The foundation aims to support the advancement of skisport, cultural, science and other activities which are connected to snow sports and their development, as well as supporting severly injured or athletes suffering from serious illness.
+FIS established the Marc Hodler Foundation (MHF) in the year 1998 with the objective of promoting ski sport globally.
+Based in Oberhofen (SUI), the foundation aims to support the advancement of skisport, cultural, science and other activities which are connected to snow sports and their development, as well as supporting severely injured or athletes suffering from serious illness.

 The foundation has a charitable character and does not pursue financial gains.
-Its statutory bodies consist of a foundation board of seven members: MHF President, FIS Vice-President Janez Kocijancic (SLO), Treasurer Hans-Ruedi Laich and the members Gian-Franco Kasper (SUI), Dexter Paine (USA), Aki Murasato (JPN) and Sverre Seeberg (NOR).
+Its statutory bodies consist of a foundation board of six members: MHF President, FIS Vice-President Janez Kocijancic (SLO), Treasurer Hans-Ruedi Laich and the members Gian-Franco Kasper (SUI), Mats Arjes (SWE), Aki Murasato (JPN) and Patrick Smith (CAN).
 The Marc Hodler Foundation manages its' assets through financial investments and other subventions.
 The financial audit is carried out by auditors, Wistag AG.

-The patronage committee consists of the ordinary members of the FIS Council: Mats Arjes (SWE), Andrey Bokarev (RUS), Dean Gosper (AUS), Alfons Hörmann (GER), Roman Kumpost (CZE), Jessica Lindell-Vikarby (SWE), Flavio Roda (ITA), Eduardo Roldán (ESP), Peter Schröcksnadel (AUT), Dong-Bin Shin (KOR), Patrick Smith (CAN), Martti Uusitalo (FIN), Michel Vion (FRA)
+The patronage committee consists of the ordinary members of the FIS Council: Andrey Bokarev (RUS), Dean Gosper (AUS), Steve Dong Yang (CHN), Dean Gosper (AUS), Alfons Hörmann (GER), Hannah Kearney (USA), Roman Kumpost (CZE), Dexter Paine (USA), Flavio Roda (ITA), Erik Roeste (NOR), Konstantin Schad (GER), Peter Schröcksnadel (AUT), Martti Uusitalo (FIN), Eduardo Valenzuela (ESP), Michel Vion (FRA).

 Application procedure for financial support: